vstinner/misc/cpython/pep-opaque-c-api.rst

 project of the Visual Studio solution reusing pythoncore project, but define a macro to build enable optimization and change the C API.

+The new optimized CPython runtime remains compatible with CPython 3.8 `stable ABI`_.

+CPython code base remains 30 years old.
+Many technical choices made 30 years ago are no longer relevant today.
+This PEP should ease the development of new Python implementation which would be even more efficient, like PyPy!

 Cython and cffi
 ===============